What are Event Questions

 Specify Fixed Answers

 When asking the attendee for t-shirt size or volunteer position, it is often helpful to collect the responses in a standardized format.
-By using the fixed answer list, you can specify in advance the choices they may select from:
+By choosing "text" as the answer type, you can use a fixed answer list to specify in advance the choices they may select from: